maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 ## [inputs](Inputs.md) ##

-The [question stem](CASText.md#Question_stem), i.e. the text actually displayed to the student, may have an arbitrary number of [inputs](Inputs.md).
-An element may be positioned anywhere within the question stem, including within mathematical expressions, e.g. equations.
+The [question text](CASText.md#question_text), i.e. the text actually displayed to the student, may have an arbitrary number of [inputs](Inputs.md).
+An element may be positioned anywhere within the question text, including within mathematical expressions, e.g. equations.
 Each input will be associated with a number of fields.
 For example

 1. The name of a CAS variable to which the student's answer (if any) is assigned during response processing.